mozilla/contain-facebook/README.md

 # Contain Facebook

 A simple add-on to keep facebook.com contained.
+It automatically opens facebook.com in its own "Facebook" container, and prevents other sites from opening in the Facebook container.

+This prevents facebook.com from using cookies to track browsing history on pages with a facebook.com "Like" button.

 ## Run